TomasVotruba/tomasvotruba.com/resources/posts/2026/2026-05-29-find-the-one-phpstan-rule-you-need-beyond-the-core.md

 <br>

-It's a searchable index of **260+ individual rules** scraped from **11 of the most popular community packages**.
-Each entry shows you:
+A searchable index of **260+ rules** from **11 popular community packages**.
+Each entry shows:

 * the rule class you drop into `phpstan.neon`
 * a plain-English description of what it does
 * the message it reports when it fires
-* and - where the package documents it - a wrong/correct code example side by side
+* and - where documented - a wrong/correct code example side by side

 <br>

 ## Search the way you think

-The whole point is discovery, so the search is built for it.
-Type what's on your mind, no need for exact class name:
+Discovery is the point, so type what's on your mind - no exact class name needed:

-* search "forbidCast" and it ranks the casting rules first
+* search "forbidCast" and casting rules rank first
 * mistype "noreturn" as one word and it still finds "No" + "return"

 <br>

-...or ["final abstract"](https://tomasvotruba.com/phpstan-rules-beyond-core?q=final+abstract) - I found this rule thanks to this mini project and it's surprisingly useful: marking all `abstract` classes' non-abstract methods with `final`.
-Never though of that, but that's how I want to use `abstract` classes.
-Fixed 2 cases on my website.
+...or ["final abstract"](https://tomasvotruba.com/phpstan-rules-beyond-core?q=final+abstract) - it marks all non-abstract methods of `abstract` classes as `final`.
+Surprisingly useful; fixed 2 cases on my own site.

 <br>

 ## From "I wish" to installed in one click

-Found a rule you want?
+Found one?
 Each package block has a ready-to-copy install line:

 ```bash
 composer require --dev symplify/phpstan-rules
 ```

-Copy the line and install the package.

 <br>

-Then register the rule to your `phpstan.neon`:
+Then register the rule in your `phpstan.neon`:

 ```yaml
 rules: